WTO Logo

 WTO: Brand overview

 The World Trade Organization (WTO) has a long history dating to its formation in 1995.
-Its origins are in the post-World War II era when nations tried to revive and expand international trade.
+Its origins date to the post-World War II era, when nations sought to revive and expand international trade.

 The forerunner, the General Agreement on Tariffs and Trade (GATT), was signed in 1947.
 This agreement was a temporary pact to lower tariffs and other trade obstacles among member nations.
 Its founding members were 23 nations.

-The initial agreement was the main instrument to control international trade during the ensuing decades.
+The initial agreement was the main instrument for controlling international trade in the ensuing decades.
 Several rounds of negotiations were held under this agreement to further liberalize trade.

 The Uruguay Round of discussions, which started in 1986 and ended in 1994, was a significant turning point.
-This round, which covered tariff reductions and industries, including intellectual property, services, and agriculture, was the most comprehensive and ambitious in the agreement’s history.
+This round, which covered tariff reductions and industries such as intellectual property, services, and agriculture, was the most comprehensive and ambitious in the agreement’s history.

 The new organization agreement was signed in Marrakesh, Morocco, on April 15, 1994.
 This agreement ended the Uruguay Round and signaled a new chapter in the history of international trade regulation.